Moonstroke/3d/README.md

-# 3d
+# Qb
 ## Version 0.1
-`3d` is a 3-dimensionnal-array-based esolang.
+`Qb` is a 3-dimensionnal-array-based esolang.
 It is based upon the same principle as *Befunge* or *><>*, but extrapolates the concept to bring the third dimension of space into consideration. (yayy!)

 The interpreter can either use on-the-fly input (pipes is a WIP) or be given a file as argument.